accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Navigate all the elements on the screen using the screen reader gestures and check that the order of access to the elements on the screen (interactive components and text) remains consistent.
 The order does not have to follow the natural reading order (from left to right and from top to bottom, for example) as long as the elements are accessible in a coherent order that does not cause comprehension problems.
-1. Locate components on the screen (buttons for example) that update content (display hidden elements, dynamic content updates for example):
+1. Identify components on the screen (buttons for example) that update content (display hidden elements, dynamic content updates for example):
 	1. activate the component;
 	1. after displaying the updated content, check that the screen reader's path remains consistent.
 1. If this is the case, the criterion is validated.